11 Tested Ways to Speed Up your WooCommerce Store

 • The UX does not cater to the ease of mobile users

-• Introduce trust symbols (and make sure they’re easily recognisable)
+• Introduce trust symbols (and make sure they’re easily recognizable)

 • Write copy that ties the product with the brand and the category/context